LameesAlharbi/time-travel-lamees/README.md

 # Time-Travel Zine
 I’m learning Git while making a small zine about time travel.
+It reads more smoothly now.